wilroboly/dayz-ubuntu-docker/README.md

-# DayZ
+# dayz-ubuntu-docker

-Docker container designed to run Bohemia Interactive's DayZ dedicated server.
+A DayZ ubuntu Docker image ready to be used with Pterodactyl Egg.